microsoft/vscode-docs/docs/python/python-tutorial.md

 1. Create a Virtual Environment using the Create Environment Command

-   From within VS Code, you can create non-global environments, using Venv or Anaconda, by opening the Command Palette (Ctrl+Shift+P), start typing the `Python: Create Environment` command to search, and then select the command.
-You can also trigger the `Python: Create Environment' command through the Getting Started with Python page.
+   From within VS Code, you can create non-global environments, using Venv or Anaconda, by opening the Command Palette (`kb(workbench.action.showCommands)`), start typing the **Python: Create Environment** command to search, and then select the command.
+You can also trigger the **Python: Create Environment** command through the Getting Started with Python page.

    The command presents a list of environment types, Venv or Conda.